James Langevin: Cybersecurity

 Langevin helped found the House Cybersecurity Caucus, which he co-chairs.
 He has appeared on 60 Minutes speaking about the national security challenges the country will face this century in regard to protecting infrastructure and data.
 Langevin has said that he hopes to raise awareness of the need for cybersecurity and supports strict penalties for internet crimes as well as strong internet privacy laws.

 Langevin supports cybersecurity measures as long as they do not add "unnecessary regulations to business".
 In October 2012, Rhode Island passed a statewide cybersecurity plan that Langevin strongly supported.
 In May 2012, he proposed an amendment to the National Defense Authorization Act (NDAA) that would account for the cyber risks the U.S. faces in terms of national security, saying without these measures the nation is "ignoring key aspects of what is fast becoming the biggest threat to our security".

 Cybersecurity contractors General Dynamics and Raytheon were Langevin's two top sources for campaign contributions in the 2010 election.

 In June 2015, FBI director James Comey announced that the United States Office of Personnel Management (OPM) had been the target of a data breach targeting the records of more than 18 million Americans.
 Langevin called for the resignation of OPM director Katherine Archuleta, saying, "I have seen no evidence Ms. Archuleta understands this central principle of cyber governance, and I am deeply concerned by her refusal to acknowledge her culpability in the breach."

 Armed forces

-Langevin, who serves on the Committee of Armed Services, has regularly voted for additional support of armed forces in Iraq and Afghanistan but he has voted for a timeline for U.S. forces to leave Iraq as well as a ban on any permanent U.S. bases in the country.
+Langevin, who served on the Committee of Armed Services, has regularly voted for additional support of armed forces in Iraq and Afghanistan but he has voted for a timeline for U.S. forces to leave Iraq as well as a ban on any permanent U.S. bases in the country.
 He has also voted against limiting the interrogation techniques used in fighting terror and the wars in Iraq and Afghanistan.